datopian/playbook/branding/README.md

 * What do you do?
 * How do you do it?
-* What's different
+* What's different?

 #### Personality and Values: Questions about the emotional aspects

 * What does this company / organization / brand believe in?
-* What do it value the most?
+* What does it value the most?
 * What personality does it have?

 #### Purpose: Questions about "why we're here"